 Under IDEA Section 605, the Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (OMB Uniform Guidance) in 2 C.F.R.
-Part 200, and 34 C.F.R. § 300.718, States must request prior approval from OSEP for certain State-level activities or expenses.
-On October 29, 2019, the Office of Special Education and Rehabilitative Services released a Frequently Asked Questions document (2019 FAQs) on prior approval.
-CMMI did not submit a prior approval request with its grant application.
-If CNMI plans to use its FFY 2022 IDEA Part B grant funds for such costs, and those costs fall outside of the scope of the 2019 FAQs, it must submit a request for prior approval to which OSEP will respond separate from the grant letter.
+Part 200, and 34 C.F.R § 300.718, CNMI must request prior approval from OSEP for certain State-level activities or expenses.1 CNMI did not submit a participant support cost request with its grant application.
+If CNMI plans to use its FFY 2023 IDEA Part B grant funds for such costs, and those costs fall outside of the scope of the 2019 FAQs, it must submit a request for prior approval to which OSEP will respond separate from the grant letter.

-In Section V.A of its IDEA Part B application, pursuant to the authority in IDEA Section 618(a)(3), CNMI was required to submit data on the total amount of CNMI financial support made available for special education and related services for children with disabilities in CNMI's State fiscal year (SFY) 2020 and SFY 2021.
-If OSEP receives information through audits, fiscal
+In Section V.A of its IDEA Part B application, pursuant to the authority in IDEA Section 618(a)(3), CNMI was required to submit data on the total amount of CNMI's financial support made available for special education and related services for children with disabilities in CNMI's State fiscal year (SFY) 2021 and SFY 2022.
+If OSEP receives information through audits, fiscal monitoring or other means that raises questions about the data CNMI has provided in Section V.A, OSEP will follow up with CNMI.